Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 A. For nonurgent concerns:

-Medical services: The most efficient way to be seen is to call the HCC at 503/777-7281 and schedule an appointment.
+Medical services: Call or come to the HCC at 503/777-7281 to schedule an appointment.
 The HCC assists students in finding a timely appointment with an appropriate provider.
-Students may also self-schedule many medical appointments via the student health portal.
+We encourage students to self-schedule some medical appointments via the student health portal.

-Counseling services: Students should call the HCC at 503/777-7281 to schedule a brief telephone appointment with a counselor.
-Based upon that discussion, the clinician will make a recommendation and schedule an intake appointment.
+Counseling services: Call or come to the HCC at 503/777-7281 to have a brief screening with a counselor.
+Based upon that discussion, the clinician will make a recommendation and assist students with scheduling.

 B. For urgent concerns: